 The Seven Rila Lakes are the most spectacular group of lakes in Bulgaria.
-The lakes are located in the Rila Mountain range which is in the southwest of Bulgaria and forms part of the Rila-Rhodope Massif.
-Some of the Balkans’ longest and deepest rivers originate from Rila such as the Maritsa, Iskar and Mesta rivers.
+They are located in the Rila Mountain range, in the southwest of Bulgaria and form part of the Rila-Rhodope Massif.
+Some of the Balkans’ longest and deepest rivers, such as the Maritsa, Iskar, and Mesta rivers, originate from Rila.

-In this article we’ll get acquainted with the Rila Mountain Range, the Seven Rila Lakes and their Names, how to get to the lakes and how much that will cost you, the hiking trip, whether or not you can swim in the lakes.
-Then I’ll give you some of the tips to make sure you have the best time preparing for and enjoy the hike.
+In this article, we’ll get acquainted with the Rila Mountain Range, the Seven Rila Lakes and their Names, how to get to the lakes and how much that will cost you, the hiking trip, and whether or not you can swim in the lakes.
+Then, I’ll give you some tips to ensure you have the best time preparing for and enjoying the hike.

 The Rila Mountain Range

-The Rila Mountain range is divided into four parts, each part has its own set of peaks, characteristics and lakes.
-East Rila also known as Musala Rila is the largest and highest subdivision and is located between the valleys of the rivers Beli Iskar and Belishka.
+The Rila Mountain range is divided into four parts, each with its peaks, characteristics, and lakes.
+East Rila, also known as Musala Rila, is the largest and highest subdivision located between the valleys of Beli Iskar and Belishka.

-Central Rila which is known as Skakavitsa Rila is the smallest part of the range but has the most Alpine character and the highest average altitude.
-Skakavitsa Rila stretches between the valleys of the rivers Beli Iskar, Cherni Iskar, Levi Iskar, lliyna and Rilska.
+Central Rila, also known as Skakavitsa Rila, is the smallest part of the range but has the most Alpine character and the highest average altitude.
+Skakavitsa Rila stretches between the valleys of the rivers Beli Iskar, Cherni Iskar, Levi Iskar, Liyna, and Rilska.

-Northwest Rila is known as Malyovitsa Rila and is situated between the valleys of Rilska to the south, Levi Iskar to the east, Samokov to the northeast and Dupnitsa to the west.
-This subdivision is famous for its rugged peaks and picturesque lakes in the Alpine zone, these including the Seven Rila Lakes.
+Northwest Rila, also known as Malyovitsa Rila, is situated between the valleys of Rilska to the south, Levi Iskar to the east, Samokov to the northeast, and Dupnitsa to the west.
+This subdivision is famous for its rugged peaks and picturesque lakes in the Alpine zone, including the Seven Rila Lakes.

-The last section is the southwest Rila between the valleys of the Rilska, lliyna and Belishka to the north, the Predel Saddle separating it from Pirin to the south, and Simitli and Blagoevgrad valleys to the west.
+The last section is the southwest Rila, between the valleys of the Rilska, Liyna, and Belishka to the north, the Predel Saddle separating it from Pirin to the south, and the Simitli and Blagoevgrad valleys to the west.
 This section has the lowest elevation in the Rila Mountain Range.
-Also southwest Rila doesn’t have the same Alpine character of the other three subdivisions.
+Also, southwest Rila doesn’t have the same Alpine character as the other three subdivisions.

 The Seven Rila Lakes – their Names and best time to visit

 The Seven Rila Lakes are a group of glacial lakes in the northwest Rila section of the Rila Mountain Range.
-They are located at the foot of a massive cirque that includes three mountain peaks; Suhi Chal (Dry Peak), Otovishki and Haramiya.
-The lakes are all located one above the other with small streams that form tiny waterfalls and cascades connecting them.
+They are at the foot of a massive cirque with three mountain peaks: Suhi Chal (Dry Peak), Otovishki and Haramiya.
+The lakes are all located one above the other, with small streams that form tiny waterfalls and cascades connecting them.

-Each of the lakes is named after its shape and characteristic.
-The highest lake is The Tear which earned its name from its crystal-clear waters and is right beneath the Otovishki Peak.
+Each of the lakes is named after its shape and characteristics.
+The highest lake is The Tear, which earned its name from its crystal-clear waters and is right beneath the Otovishki Peak.

-The oval-shaped Eye Lake follows in altitude with its intense deep blue color and good weather.
-The Eye was explored by divers once to gain better information about it.
+The oval-shaped Eye Lake follows in altitude with its intense deep blue colour and good weather.
+Divers explored the Eye once to gain better information about it.

 After that comes the kidney-shaped Kidney Lake with the steepest shores of all lakes.
-The Twin Lake follows as it was named due to the fact it splits into two smaller lakes during the dry seasons; hence the name.
-The Trefoil, the Fish Lake and the Lower Lake follow after that.
+Twin Lake follows as it was named after it split into two smaller lakes during the dry seasons; hence the name.
+The Trefoil, Fish Lake, and Lower Lake follow after that.

-Generally, the cold and frigid environment of the lakes isn’t suitable for marine life.
-Minnows and trout live in some of the lakes but these high-mountain lakes fed by rain and snowmelt don’t house much marine life.
+The cold environment of the lakes isn’t suitable for marine life.
+Minnows and trout live in some lakes, but these high-mountain lakes fed by rain and snowmelt don’t house much marine life.

-The busiest and most common time to visit the lakes is during the summer season, namely during the months of July and August.
-This is ideal since the temperatures then can be above the coldness of 10 degrees Celsius and with a lower risk of storms.
+The busiest and most common time to visit the lakes is during the summer, July and August.
+This is ideal since the temperatures can be above the coldness of 10 degrees Celsius and have a lower risk of storms.

-The lakes usually freeze in October and don’t melt before June, the ice cover can reach up to 2 meters with severe weather during the cold months.
+The lakes usually freeze in October and don’t melt before June.
+With severe weather during the cold months, the ice cover can reach up to 2 meters.

-The Seven Rila Lakes are the most visited group of lakes in Bulgaria and they also host one important local celebration.
+The Seven Rila Lakes are Bulgaria’s most visited lakes and host one important local celebration.

-Every year, on the 19th of August near the Kidney Lake the White Brotherhood or Danovites gather to celebrate their new year.
-The celebration is a ritual unison dancing in a large circle.
-For the Danovites, the Rila Mountains are a holy place where devotees gather every year to celebrate their new dawn.
+Every year, on 19 August near Kidney Lake, the White Brotherhood, or Danovites, gathers to celebrate their new year.
+The celebration is a ritual of unison dancing in a large circle.
+For the Danovites, the Rila Mountains are a holy place where devotees gather yearly to celebrate their new dawn.

 The Seven Rila Lakes in Bulgaria, Most Beautiful Places in Bulgaria – Connolly Cove

-How to get to the Seven Rila lakes and for how much?
+How do get to the Seven Rila Lakes, and for how much?

-Booking a day-trip to the Seven Rila Lakes couldn’t be easier.
+Booking a day trip to the Seven Rila Lakes couldn’t be easier.
 Several travel agencies offer day trips from Sofia to the lakes for a mere 25 Euros.
-This basic trip is all about hiking the trails up to the mountain peak and enjoying the unique scenery from atop the Rila mountain.
-A cable-car will take you up the mountain before you set on foot to explore the way all through to the lakes.
+This introductory trip is about hiking the trails up to the mountain peak and enjoying the unique scenery atop the Rila mountain.
+A cable car will take you up the mountain before you set foot to explore the way to the lakes.

-A trip to the Seven Rila Lakes and the Rila Monastery will be 97 Euros except that the price varies depending on the group size.
+A trip to the Seven Rila Lakes and the Rila Monastery will cost 97 Euros, but the price varies depending on the group size.
 The Rila Monastery is the largest and most famous Eastern Orthodox monastery in Bulgaria.
-The monastery is regarded as one of Bulgaria’s most important cultural, historical and architectural monuments and is a UNESCO World Heritage Site.
+It is regarded as one of Bulgaria’s most important cultural, historical, and architectural monuments and is a UNESCO World Heritage Site.

-A trip with the inclusion of dinner at a traditional restaurant or resort on the way will be 45 Euros per adult.
-Private day trips are also available for booking to the Seven Rila Lakes except it can be a bit pricy, at 105 Euro per adult.
-The trip is offered with a professional driver-guide, hotel pickup and drop-off though it doesn’t include the cable-car fee or the lakes’ entry fee.
+A trip with dinner at a traditional restaurant or resort on the way will cost 45 Euros per adult.
+Private day trips to the Seven Rila Lakes are also available for booking, but they can be a bit pricy, at 105 Euro per adult.
+The trip is offered with a professional driver-guide, hotel pickup, and drop-off, though it doesn’t include the cable car fee or the lakes’ entry fee.

 When you get to the top, the group will gather around for all of you to set on foot down the trek to explore the lakes.